Azure/azure-sdk/docs/policies/reviewprocess.md

 ### 2 Small, targeted changes and bug fixes

 For small or targeted changes and bug fixes which modify APIs, the architect in each language can review and sign off without a combined/central review.
 We highly recommend doing this review as early as possible.
-This should be done over email where possible with links to API diffs.
-CC the full [Architecture Board](mailto:adparch@microsoft.com) on these mails.
+This should be done on GitHub by opening an issue with links to API diffs.
+Include all architects as reviewers.
 In some cases it makes sense for small changes to the API to be batched for efficiency.
-If the language architect determines there is a need for a deeper discussion, then a meeting with that architect should be scheduled to have that conversation.
-If it’s a cross language discussion, then the entire board should be scheduled.
+If a language architect determines there is a need for a deeper discussion, then a meeting with that architect should be scheduled to have that conversation.
+If it’s a cross language discussion, then a board meeting should be scheduled.

 Remember that **all changes** to an API must be approved by the language architect before release.